 9. Capitalize on Caching

-Many content management systems (CMS) will automatically cache the most current versions of your site, but it’s also possible to extend this caching timeframe through CMS settings — this is especially beneficial for content that doesn’t regularly change on your site.
+Many content management systems (CMS) will automatically cache the most current versions of your site, but it’s also possible to extend this caching timeframe through CMS settings.
+This is especially beneficial for content that doesn’t regularly change on your site, like:

 10. Track 404 Errors

 404 or “page not found” errors occur when users try to access a page that you’ve deleted or moved — and once they’ve run into 404 errors it’s unlikely they’ll try accessing your site again, meaning you lose a potential customer.
 Solve for 404 errors by running free, external tools to track down 404 outcomes and remove dead links.